sait-lab/learn-git/git-branching.md

  - [deleted]         serverfix
 ```

 Basically all this does is to remove the pointer from the server.
-The Git server will generally keep the data there for a while until a garbage collection runs, so if it was accidentally deleted, it’s often easy to recover.
+The Git server will generally keep the data there for a while until a garbage collection runs, so if it was accidentally deleted, it's often easy to recover.